Building your own home gym is more convenient, time efficient, and (potentially) cheaper than going to a commercial gym.

 Some people also feel safer when using collars because they prevent the weight plates from falling off of the barbell (though you shouldn’t be tilting the bar enough for that to happen anyway).

-If you want a more affordable option, go with the Clout Fitness Quick Release Collars.
+If you want a more affordable option, go with the Believe Simple Quick Release Collars, which cost $13.

 So, that covers all of the need-to-have items for your home gym.
 Now let’s go over some of the nice-to-have items.